tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 - It supports Linux, OSX and Windows.
 - It is easy to install for supported operating systems.
 - Its browser is the only browser that provides secure accessibility to ```.onion``` sites.
-- It is not controlled by corporation or government agencies.
+- It is not controlled by corporate nor government agencies.

 Disadvantages of Tor:
 - It is slow.